The Therapy Relationship in Psychodynamic Therapy versus CBT

 Therapy is a relationship, and patients bring their templates and patterns into it.
 As therapists, we enter the gravitational field of patients’ problematic relationship patterns, experiencing and participating in them.
 Through recognizing our own unavoidable participation in these patterns, we can help our patients understand and rework them.

 This is therapy that changes lives.
 This is the heart of psychodynamic therapy.

 Caroline, a woman in her late thirties, is elegant, educated, successful.
 She carries herself with a regal bearing and looks and dresses like a Vogue model.
 She is pursued by the kind of men most women only fantasize about.
 Yet she is lonely.
 She has been unable to keep an intimate relationship and she suffers from bouts of depression.

 Caroline has attempted therapy several times.
-She says, unhappily, that it has never really changed anything, and the therapists always end up wanting her approval.
+She says, unhappily, that it has never changed anything, and the therapists always end up wanting her approval.

-From a psychodynamic perspective, it is irrelevant whether Caroline’s therapist is personally secure or insecure.
+It is irrelevant whether Caroline’s therapist is personally secure or insecure.
 She doesn’t need a secure therapist.
 She needs a therapist with the self-awareness and courage to notice that twinge of insecurity in Caroline’s presence, treat it as information, and use it in the service of understanding.

 And there, real therapy may begin.